On the 17th of September, six cheetahs were brought to India from Namibia – a country in southwest Africa.

 How did they travel?

-They were brought in an aircraft that had a tiger’s face pained on it.
+They were brought in an aircraft that had a tiger’s face painted on it.
 It was a special Boeing 747 aircraft.

 There were crew members, vets, wildlife and cheetah experts, and doctors and officers onboard the plane from Namibia.